IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ``oT_Dict_Generation.csv``     Generation units (thermal -nuclear, CCGT, OCGT, coal-, ESS -storage hydro modeled in energy or water, pumped-hydro storage PHS, battery BESS, electric vehicle EV, demand side management DSM, alkaline water electrolyzer AWE, solar thermal- and VRES -wind onshore and offshore, solar PV, run-of-the-river hydro-)
 ``oT_Dict_Technology.csv``     Generation technologies.
 The technology order is used in the temporal result plot.
 ``oT_Dict_Storage.csv``        ESS storage type (daily <12 h, weekly <40 h, monthly >60 h).
 ``oT_Dict_Node.csv``           Nodes.
 A node belongs to a defined zone.
 All the nodes must have a different name.
+Nodes can be physical or virtual (e.g., for representing conventional demand, EV demand, and H2 demand).
 ``oT_Dict_Zone.csv``           Zones.
 A zone belongs to a defined area.
 All the zones must have a different name.
 ``oT_Dict_Area.csv``           Areas.
 An area belongs to a defined region.
 All the areas must have a different name.
 Long-term adequacy, inertia, and operating reserves are associated with areas.
 ``oT_Dict_Region.csv``         Regions